swift-nav/libsbp/README.md

 Except for the `generator`, all of the above are generated and should not be modified directly.

 ## Building / installing
+### Using the dockerfile

+`Dockerfile-build` will create a docker image that contains all the necessary dependencies to build libsbp.
+You can make a local image fresh from this file by running `docker build` as such:

+`docker build -f ../Dockerfile.buster -t your-local-image-name .`

+You can then make this image operate on your local workspace like this:

+`docker run  -v `pwd`:/mnt/workspace  -i -t your-local-image-name:latest`

+Once in the image, simply type `make all` to gererate all the libsbp bindings.

 ### Installing from package managers
 Some bindings are available on package managers: